-When you’ve been out of a job for awhile, the ability to “buy the franchise of your dreams” for only $75,000 or so can be pretty darn enticing.
+That said, when you’ve been out of a job for awhile, the ability to “buy the franchise of your dreams” for only $80,000 or so starts to be pretty darn enticing.

 That’s what one franchisor did a while back; in the form of an online advertisement on a prominent job search website.
 Here’s how the ad read…